 Madison loves the many fairs, festivals, and outdoor events that fill the temperate months with variety and adventure.
-The majority of these events take place on public streets or in public parks.
+The majority of these events take place on

+Aesthetic and environmental issues come together in the urban landscape. public streets or in public parks.
 As a result, the way in which the city regulates and supports outdoor events and regulates street and park use is often a significant factor impacting the sustainability of these activities over time.
 City Parks is the seat of most of the municipal work related to fairs, festivals and special events.
 Particular events often involve other municipal departments or programs as either sponsors or participants.
 Both Monona Terrace and the Overture Center are home to major indoor festivals, and Olbrich Botanical Gardens and the Warner Park Community Recreation Center are sites for other festival and special event activities.